betseyw15/events.en/help/skill-exchange/marketo/feb2022/using-tokens.md

 ---
-title: Scalability and Efficiency Using Tokens In Marketo Engage
+title: Scalability and Efficiency Using Tokens In [!DNL Marketo Engage]
-description: Learn how to use tokens beyond personalization in order to make your program build and operations more efficient in Marketo Engage.
+description: Learn how to use tokens beyond personalization in order to make your program build and operations more efficient in [!DNL Marketo Engage].
 solution: Marketo Engage
 role: User
 level: Beginner
 kt: 9770
 thumbnail: 340593.jpeg
 ---
-# Scalability and Efficiency Using Tokens In Marketo Engage
+# Scalability and Efficiency Using Tokens In [!DNL Marketo Engage]

-Learn how to use tokens beyond personalization in order to make your program build and operations more efficient in Marketo Engage.
+Learn how to use tokens beyond personalization in order to make your program build and operations more efficient in [!DNL Marketo Engage].

 **Key Takeaways**